The Zero Number Diminishing Property under General Boundary Conditions: Proof of the Main Theorems

-\begin{remark} \rm From this lemma we know that on each side of $\Omega$, $u$ can not identically to be {\it multiple zeroes} in a time interval.
-Otherwise, if, there is an interval $J$ such that $x=\xi_i(t)$ is a multiple zero of $u(\cdot,t)$ for all $t\in J$, then by the above lemma the number of zeroes decreases strictly at each $t\in J$.
+From this lemma we see that on each side of $\Omega$, $u$ can not identically to be {\it multiple zeroes} in a time interval.
+Otherwise, the number of its zeroes decreases strictly infinitely many times.
 This is impossible.
-Consequently, under the Neumann condition \eqref{bdry-Neumann} or the Robin condition \eqref{bdry-Robin}, there are no ZZ*- and *ZZ-moments. \end{remark}

-By the above lemma we can prove the following fact, which says that the number of zeroes in the interval $[\xi_1(t), \xi_2(t)]$ is finite from the \lq\lq very beginning".
+Now we show that the number of zeroes of $u$ in $I(t) $ is finite from the {\it very beginning}.

-\begin{lem} There exists a sequence $\{\tau_j\}\subset (0,T)$ decreasing to $0$ such that $\Z_{[\xi_1(\tau_j), \xi_2(\tau_j)]} [u(\cdot, \tau_j)]$ $ <\infty$. \end{lem}
+\begin{lem} There exists a sequence $\{s_k\}\subset (0,T)$ decreasing to $0$ such that $\Z_{I(s_k)} [u(\cdot, s_k)]$ $ <\infty$. \end{lem}